GridTools/gtbench/README.md

 ```console
 $ cmake -DGTBENCH_BACKEND=<BACKEND> ..
 ```
 where `<BACKEND>` must be either `cpu_kfirst`, `cpu_ifirst`, or `gpu`.
 The `cpu_kfirst` and `cpu_ifirst` backends are two different CPU-backends of GridTools.
 On modern CPUs with large vector width and/or many cores, the `cpu_ifirst` backend might perform significantly better.
 On CPUs without vectorization or small vector width and limited parallelism, the `cpu_kfirst` backend might perform better.
-The `hip` backend currently supports running NVIDIA CUDA-capable GPUs and AMD HIP-capable GPUs.
+The `gpu` backend currently supports running NVIDIA CUDA-capable GPUs and AMD HIP-capable GPUs.

 ### Selecting the GPU Compilation Framework